-Today, December 17th, we begin the seven days of proximate preparation for Christmas, sort of analogous to the more familiar twelve days of Christmas post-Christmas.
-In the Western tradition of the Catholic Church, one of the liturgical preparations for the great feast are the ‘O Antiphons’, seven titles from the Old Testament which pointing to the coming Messiah.
-The origin of their compilation goes back to the dawn of the Middle Ages, with reference to them in the writings of the Roman counsel and philosopher Boethius (480-524 a.d.).
+On December 17th we begin the seven days of proximate preparation for Christmas, sort of analogous to the more familiar twelve days of Christmas post-Christmas.
+In the Western tradition of the Catholic Church, one of the liturgical preparations for the great feast are the ‘O Antiphons’, seven titles from the Old Testament which point to, or typify, the coming Messiah.
+The origin of their compilation goes back to the very dawn of the Middle Ages, with reference to them in the writings of the Roman counsel and philosopher Boethius (480-524 a.d.).
 These seven antiphons, which begin on December 17th, and end on December 23rd, Christmas Eve’s Eve, are as follows, in their Latin original:

 O Sapientia, O Adonai, O Radix Iesse, O Clavis David, O Oriens, O Rex Gentium, and O Emmanuel.

 They are, in their somewhat variable English translations, O Wisdom, O Lord God, O Root (or Rod) of Jesse, O Key of David, O Rising Sun (or Morning Star), O King of the Nations (or Gentiles) and O Emmanuel.

 Each day, these are the antiphons for Vespers, the universal Evening Prayer of the Church.
 Readings also go along with each of them, taken from the Old Testament, making clear how each of these titles allegorically referred to the coming Messiah.